MSF01/Falculator/README.md

-# calculator
+# Falculator

-A new Flutter project.
+A Calculator just made in Flutter for Android & iOS.

 ## Getting Started